 - Heat about half of the oil in a soup pot.
 Add the onion and sauté over medium-low heat until golden, about 8 to 10 minutes.

-- Add the apple, squash, broth, and spices.
+- Add the apple, squash, broth, ginger, and ground spices.
 Bring to a slow boil, then lower the heat, cover, and simmer gently until the apples and squash are tender, about 10 minutes.

 - Transfer the solids to a food processor with a slotted spoon, in batches if need be, until smoothy pureed, then transfer back to the soup pot.
 Or better yet, simply insert an immersion blender into the pot and process until smoothly pureed.

-- Return the soup to a gentle simmer and cook over low heat for 5 to 10 minutes, until well heated through.
+- Return the soup to a gentle simmer.
+Stir in the coconut milk and cook over low heat for 5 to 10 minutes, until well heated through.
 If need be, adjust the consistency with additional broth or water if the soup is too thick.
 Season with salt and pepper.

 - If time allows, let the soup stand off the heat for an hour or two, then heat through as needed before serving.
 Just before serving, heat the oil in a large skillet.
 Add the onions and sauté over low heat until golden and soft.